bgctw/UnionWrappers.jl/README.md

 w by using named arguments to avoid specializing on it.
 However, using named arguments is not always a viable solution.

-Moreover, some information is required on dispatch sometimes as in the cases below.
+Sometimes, some dispatch information is required on the wrapper type as in cases below.

 # Dispatching on wrapped type